Coronavirus (COVID-19) update

 We are now creating the new public space on Huntley Street and improvement works to Grafton Way.
 Once the work has been completed Huntley Street will also be changed to be one way southbound to improve traffic flows.

-Working hours are between 8am and 5pm Monday – Friday and 9am – 1pm on Saturdays.
-The construction work will include:
+Standard working hours are between 8am and 6pm Monday – Friday and 9am – 1pm on Saturdays.

 - Replacing the pavement along Huntley Street and Grafton Way